shimondoodkin/nodejs-autorestart/README.md

 "http://github.com/shimondoodkin/node-hot-reload":http://github.com/shimondoodkin/node-hot-reload.

 ## How to use nodejs auto restart:
-Copy `nodejs.sh` and `autoexit.js` to root folder of your application for example to `/var/www`.
-Copying of `autoexit.js` is optional and it can be included from deps folder
+Copy `start.sh` and `autorestart.js` to root folder of your application for example to `/var/www`.
+Copying of `autorestart.js` is optional and it can be included from deps folder

 ### Add to your script at top:
     require.paths.unshift(__dirname); //make local paths accessible